ayish1998/Frontend-quiz-app/README.md

 2. Implementing user authentication and personalized quiz tracking.
 3. Expanding the range of quiz subjects to cover more frontend development topics.
 4. Providing detailed explanations for each question after the quiz completion.
+5. Implementing more advanced voice command features, such as voice input for answers.
+6. Adding multi-language support for both text and voice features.
+7. Creating a leaderboard system to encourage competition among users.
+8. Implementing data visualization for quiz results and user progress over time.

 ## Contributing